Skip to Main Content

 Introducation

 General principles are derived by analogy from rules common to many legal systems.
-They are not authoritatively codified or set forth comprehensively anywhere
+They are not authoritatively codified or set forth comprehensively anywhere.
+General principles are often expressed in Latin.
+International law dictionaries like those discussed in the Introduction, are especially useful for researching these Latin terms.

 Historically, general principles were included as a source of law in order to prevent a tribunal form avoiding a decision on the grounds that no law was applicable to the case before it and to prevent bias on the part of the judges.
 Thus, general principles may serve a gap filling purpose.
 While some argue that general principles must be reflected in treaties or custom, others maintain that they reflect broader general principles of law and international equity.
 Cohen, Berring and Olson, How to find the Law at p.
 486 KF240 .C538 1989